 Child support and child custody issues are difficult and complicated.
-The Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri have decades of experience handling complex and heavily disputed child support issues.
-If you are involved in a contested child support case, contact the Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri.
+The Certified Family Law Specialists* at Lonich Patton Erlich Policastri have decades of experience handling complex and heavily disputed child support issues.
+If you are involved in a contested child support case, contact the Certified Family Law Specialists* at Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 *Certified Family Law Specialist, The State Bar of California Board of Legal Specialization.